 M.Sc and Ph.D. applicants should also include a copy of their CV.
 Ph.D. applicants MUST provide a statement outlining the objective of their graduate program, i.e., preferred areas of study, potential research interests and proposed supervisors.
 Also, for the Ph.D. program, the School requires a list of at least 3 proposed supervisors that you would like to work with in order to process your application.

-ALL documents for both M.Sc. and Ph.D. applications must be submitted by March 1st.
+All documents for both M.Sc. and Ph.D. applications must be submitted by March 1st.
 If you wish to be considered for financial assistance, ALL documents for admission must be submitted by January 1st.
 You are encouraged to apply early, as this allows time for correspondence should there be any problems with your application.

-In general, we do NOT accept applications for January admission to the M.Sc. program.
+In general, we do not accept applications for January admission to the M.Sc. program.
 This is because most Winter courses have Fall courses as pre-requisites.
 On occasion, a student graduating in December with a very strong background in Computer Science may be accepted for January admission.
 All applicants must submit ALL documents by September 1st.

-M.Sc. and Ph.D. applications for September admission are reviewed in February and March.
+M.Sc and Ph.D. applications for September admission are reviewed in February and March.
 Applicants are informed of decisions shortly thereafter.

 The School does not respond to individual inquiries concerning results of an application.
 You will be notified, in writing, of our decision.
 Later, you will receive notification, in writing, from Graduate and Postdoctoral Studies of the official admission decision.
 The School only has the power to recommend admission decisions to GPS.
 It is possible (but unusual) for them to alter our recommendation.
-Once we write to you informing you of a recommendation, you must understand it is always subject to final, official approval by GPS.
+Once we write to you of a recommendation, you must understand it is always subject to final, official approval by GPS.

 Students admitted to a program may request to defer their admission to the same program for a period of up to one year, without having to pay a new application fee.
 This does not apply to special or visiting students, who must apply and pay an application fee every year.
 The application for deferral must be made in writing, signed by the student, to the academic unit offering the student's program.
 The signed request must state the desired term of deferred admissions and the reasons for requesting a deferral, the current mailing address, telephone and email address.